-CHICAGO (AP) - Well-known food critic Josh Ozersky, whose witty and snarky writing generally focused on his obsession with all things meat, has died in Chicago.
+CHICAGO (AP) - Food critic Josh Ozersky, whose witty and snarky writing generally focused on his obsession with all things meat, has died in Chicago.
 He was 47.

-CHICAGO (AP) — Well-known food critic Josh Ozersky, whose witty and snarky writing generally focused on his obsession with all things meat, has died in Chicago.
+CHICAGO (AP) — Food critic Josh Ozersky, whose witty and snarky writing generally focused on his obsession with all things meat, has died in Chicago.
 He was 47.

 Ozersky, who was in the city for the James Beard Foundation Awards, was found dead in his room at the Conrad Chicago Hotel on Monday, according to the Cook County medical examiner's office.
-A cause of death hasn't been released, but an autopsy was planned for Tuesday.
+Authorities said a Tuesday autopsy was inconclusive and the final determination on the cause and manner of Ozersky's death requires further testing.

 He was on the awards committee for this year's Beard Foundation awards, which honor those who follow in the footsteps of James Beard, considered the dean of American cooking when he died in 1985.
 Ozersky was in Chicago to attend the ceremony, which took place Monday night.